**Updated in July 2024

 A tall ship, to be more precise.
 Embark on a late-night cruise aboard the Inland Seas Education Association’s schooner, the Utopia from Suttons Bay in the Leelanau Peninsula.
 They offer one astronomy sail per month from 10pm-12am.
 An astronomer is on hand to point out constellations and orient you to the night sky.
 The Tall Ship Manitou, which berths just north of downtown Traverse City, doesn’t have cruises just for stargazing, but they do have overnight stay options… if you really want to splurge.

 There are many charter companies on Lake Michigan and Lake Huron that offer night cruises.
 Shepler’s Ferry, mostly used for transporting passengers to and from Mackinac Island, offers night sky cruises that are scheduled according to various events in the night sky.
-It costs $26 for adults and $14 for kids under five.
+It costs $46 for adults and kids 5 years or older.

 Can you imagine viewing the stars while being gently rocked by the waves?
 It sounds pretty magical to us.